Share This Article

 Two months after the sale, the hotel was demolished and turned into a parking lot.

-In January 2020, Columbus Business First reported that a former member of Karlsberger & Associates has hopes to rebuild the iconic hotel.
-Clyde Gosnell, who worked on the project in the 1960s, was putting together drawings to recreate it, though incorporating modern technology.
+In January 2020, Columbus Business First reported that a former Karlsberger & Associates employee had hopes to rebuild the iconic hotel.
+Clyde Gosnell, who was the lead architect on the project in the 1960s, was putting together drawings to recreate it, though incorporating modern technology.

 Here’s hope that the next time someone builds the Christopher Inn, it lasts a lot longer than 25 years.